Monday, September 26, 2011

 (Note that you can always use the 'remote map override' feature to assign any control to any Reason control - this can be useful occasionally but it's tedious to set up and does not scale to a full controller).

-To cut a long story short, I have created suitable Lua Codec and Map files for the Akai MPK mini.
+I have created suitable Lua Codec and Map files for the Akai MPK mini.
 If you use these, you will be able to make almost full use of the device, and the knobs and pads will map to sensible controls on each Reason device.
 If you wish to customise the per-device mapping, simply edit the .remotemap file and add your own rules.

 The latest version supports: